What This Plan Delivers

 Day 17: Florida escrow rules (~60 min)

 The exam does not ask you to define escrow.
 It puts you in a scenario and asks what happens next.
 A buyer deposits earnest money.
 A dispute arises.
-Which of the four resolution options applies?
+Which settlement procedure applies?

 Knowing the names of the options is step one.
 Knowing the conditions that trigger each option is where the points are.
 The escrow rules guide covers every deadline, account type, and dispute resolution path the exam tests.